Again, please read this completely before proceeding with your download

-You will need to choose the correct Ubuntu Desktop distribution and I highly recommend you choose the 32 bit version even if your system is 64 bit as it will have better compatibility with the following exception:
+You will need to choose the correct Ubuntu Desktop distribution.
+I highly recommend you choose the 32-bit version even if your system is 64 bit as it will have better compatibility noting the 32-bit version can resolve many installation problems with the following exception:

 Ubuntu 12.04 LTS downloads are here: